djma777/100-days-of-code/r2-log.md

 ### **Today's Progress**

-- Coursera > Google IT Support > Technical Support Fundamentals
+- Coursera > Google IT Support > Technical Support Fundamentals > Week 2
 - Udemy > The Modern React Bootcamp
 - Hacker Rank

 ### **Thoughts**

 - Happy to solve another 2 easy challenges today.
 A little rusty on JS DOM, but I got it to work with Google's help.
--
+- Finishing up the week 2 of the course.

 ### **Links**